 He pushed her aside and walked a fair distance away from the flirtatious phantom though she never left his gaze.
 The man wiped his glasses one more time then calmly placed his handkerchief back in his shirt pocket and placed his glasses on his face with both hands.

 “Ah yes, I remember.
-I am here on behalf of all the spirits you’ve misguided into eternal damnation with your seductive charms, or should I say, the spirits of their family members who told me of your misdeeds.”
+I am here on behalf of all the people you’ve misguided into eternal damnation with your seductive charms.”

 The specter placed a finger coyly on the side of her lip.
 “How could you accuse me of something like that?
 I just want closure and the ability to move on.”